Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Evaluation

 \subsection{Implementation Details}

-Our training and evaluation stages are on a single RTX 3090 GPU.
-In terms of the training phase, Hyper-GCN is optimised by Stochastic Gradient Descent (SGD) with Nesterov momentum set at 0.9 and a weight decay at 0.0004.
+Our training and evaluation stages are on a single GPU RTX 3090.
+In the training phase, Hyper-GCN is optimised by Stochastic Gradient Descent (SGD) with Nesterov momentum set at 0.9 and a weight decay at 0.0004.
 Our implementation uses label smooth cross-entropy loss with the Divergence Loss we proposed.
 We set a total of 140 epochs with the start 5 warm-up epochs.
 The initial learning rate is 0.05, which is reduced to 0.005 at epoch 110 and to 0.0005 at epoch 120.
-The training batch size is set to 64 for NTU RGB+D and NTU RGB+D 120, and 16 for Northwestern-UCLA.